andrewfeasel/andrewfeasel/README.md

 Hello!
 I am Andrew (he/him).
-I am learning how to code and do web design stuff.
+I write code, which is definitely on the list of what makes me happy.
+Coding may be tied with cats on the list, however.

-My dad @jakefeasel is a really nice guy and he is helping me learn me how to code!
+My dad @jakefeasel is (also) pretty cool.
 <!---
 andrewfeasel/andrewfeasel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.